Biomedical Sciences (BMSC)

 BMSC 8210.
 Genes to Cells.
 4 Credits.

 Proteins structure and function, introduction to metabolic processes.
 Structure and function of nucleic acids, organization of the genome, and regulation of protein synthesis and processing.
-Registration with permission of instructor.
+Permission of the instructor required prior to enrollment.

 BMSC 8212.
 Developmental Cell Biology and Systems Physiology.
 4 Credits.

 Structure and functions of cells and tissues, techniques used for the analysis of cell function (image analysis, microscopy).
 Physiological bases of organ systems and origins of disease.
-Registration with permission of instructor.
+Permission of the instructor required prior to enrollment.

 BMSC 8215.
 Lab Rotations.
 1 Credit.